splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 -------------------

 The API lets you sort values in list charts by specifying the ``options.sortBy`` property in the request to create or update a chart.
 You can sort on one of the dimensions in the MTS for the chart, a data point, the metric name, or the ``publish()`` method ``label`` argument of the SignalFlow statement that generates the data.
-To choose one of these options, you specify one of the keyword values shown in the following table:
+To choose one of these options, specify one of the keyword values shown in the following table:

 .. list-table::
    :header-rows: 1